Correlation Between Driven Brands and BrightView Holdings

 Strong

 Over the last 90 days Driven Brands Holdings has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of very healthy basic indicators, Driven Brands is not utilizing all of its potentials.
-The current stock price disarray, may contribute to short-term losses for the investors.
+The newest stock price disarray, may contribute to short-term losses for the investors.

 BrightView Holdings